 Though the cat is gentle and non-aggressive towards children, until you know how they play together it is best to have an adult keep an eye on them when they are playing together.
 This will prevent accidents from happening.

 To keep them cool during summers, it is best to keep them inside in a cool environment.
 If your home does get a little warm, make sure they have enough water to stay hydrated.
-This will keep them happy in the summer months.
+Water and a cool environment will keep them happy all summer long.

 Exotics love getting attention from their owners.
 Like the Persians, they like to play with children and other family members.
 Letting them sit on your lap and frequent cuddles are something this breed loves.
 They have medium energy and enjoy playing with all sorts of toys to stay active.